 |FBI Psychologist – Behavioral Research and Instruction Unit||Research and consult law enforcement on patterns of criminal behavior, such as gang violence, cybercrime, and terrorism.||$76,000||Doctorate degree|

 |Probation Officer/Correctional Treatment Specialist||Supervise former inmates on probation and ensure their compliance with probation terms.||$40,954||Bachelor’s degree in criminal justice, psychology or related discipline.|

 Forensic psychologists take the lead on working with and testifying about patients involved in criminal trials.
 The profession generally requires a doctorate as well as state licensure and additional training and certification.
 Earning an online degree in the field is a convenient way to continue working while gaining the necessary coursework to further your career.
-These pages take a closer look at the profession and what it takes to work in the field.
+Check out the top school for forensic psychology here.

 |University Name||Score||Net Price||Financial aid percent||Online Programs Aavailable||Student-Teacher Ratio||Grad Rate||University Information||Credit for Experience||Placement Services||Counseling Services|